TimBoleslawsky/data-science-vault/Notes/Parallel Computing.md

 Parallel computing is at the core of modern big data solutions.
 It enables us to tackle the challenges of the modern world.
 In this note I will discuss the basic theory behind parallel computing.

 We can think of parallel computing as the concept, and parallel programming as how to implement that concept.
 Tools like Pool(), MapReduce, and Spark are different ways to do parallel programming.
-More on this here [[Parallel Programming in Python]].
+More on this here [Parallel Programming in Python](Parallel%20Programming%20in%20Python.md).
 ## Concurrency vs. Parallelism
 Parallelism and concurrency are both important concepts in computing.
 Concurrency is when multiple tasks are in progress at the same time but not necessarily _executing_ at the same instant.
 We do this to improve responsiveness, like when using a browser and a text editor at the same time.
 Parallelism is when multiple tasks are executed _simultaneously_.
 We do this to improve performance.
 ### Different Types of Parallelism